 Works 32 hours or more per week in an unsubsidized job (#11).
 Use the ACES calculated number of hours for self-employment unless the person chooses to provide alternative proof from a credible, knowledgeable, reliable source to confirm self-employment hours (see WAC 388-490-0005).
 Please note this alternative proof doesn't affect how we determine actual hours of participation or whether we allow the adult recipient to engage in full-time employment as described in the WorkFirst Handbook 8.2, Self-employment;

 Is 65 years old, or older, blind as defined by the Social Security Administration or likely disabled as defined under chapter 388-449 WAC (#5).

+Caring for a child in their home under the age of two years old and have available days and chooses to take the Infant/Toddler exemption, or are eligible for the Post-Partum exemption.
+This extension applies even if required to participate in mandatory activities (such as mental health or substance use treatment) as long as they are participating satisfactorily.

 Was on TANF assistance during specific months of High Unemployment.
 The applicant or participant may qualify for this reason if they don't qualify for any other time limit extension criteria and received TANF during a month on or after March 1, 2020, when the Washington State unemployment rate (provided by ESD) was at 7% or above.
 The extension is equal to the number of months they received TANF on or after March 1, 2020, when the Washington state employment security department's unemployment rate (provided by ESD) was at 7% or above (#16.)